Adampottie2hotmail/Self_Hosted_Freedom/docs/beginner_guide/software_tools.md

 ---

-# Self-Hosting Recommended Software & Tools
+# Recommended Software & Tools

 ## Introduction
 Self-hosting allows you to run your own services instead of relying on third-party providers.
 Below is a list of recommended software and tools categorized by their functionality.